PetrefiedThunder/Prep/docs/compliance_engine.md

 The command produces a structured JSON report, prints an executive summary, and highlights the top recommendations.

+## Timestamp Semantics

+All compliance engines must generate timezone-aware UTC datetimes when recording rule metadata, report timestamps, or violations.
+Use `datetime.now(timezone.utc)` (or an equivalent helper) so that downstream systems can safely compare and serialize timestamps without ambiguity.

 ## Configuration

 Engine behaviour is configurable through `config/compliance.yaml`.
 When the file